Belly fat not only keeps you from feeling confident in a swimsuit, but has an even more sinister side: It seriously endangers your health.

 Build Some Muscle

 Lat Pull-Down: Hold one end of the band in each hand and extend your arms overhead.
-Choke up on the resistance to create tension.
+Choke up on the resistance band to create tension.
 Draw the band down in front of your nose, bending your elbows and pulling the band tighter as you lower.
 Release back up to complete one rep.

 Chest Press: Hook the band around the back of an armless chair.
 Sit in the chair and hold one end of the band in each hand at your chest.
 Push forward with your arms to create a tense chest press and release.